Gertrud Kauders: Education

-Gertrud first studied in Munich, at the Ladies Academy (Damenakademie) of the Münchner Künstlerinnenverein (Female Artists Assosciation) one of the few schools in Central Europe which provided a formal education in art to women.
+Kauders first studied in Munich, at the Ladies Academy (Damenakademie) of the Münchner Künstlerinnenverein (Female Artists Association) one of the few schools in Central Europe which provided a formal education in art to women.
 Here she trained under Max Feldbauer (1869-1948), the German painter and cofounder of the Munich Secession.
-Gertrud continued her studies in Paris, where she came under the influence of post-impressionism, before returning to Prague to attend the newly founded Ukrainian Art Academy.
-In 1926, she joined Otakar Nejedly’s (1883-1957) landscape class at the Academy of Fine Arts.
-This is where she met and befriended fellow artist Natalie Jahudkova, who almost two decades later would help conceal Gertrud’s work in the structure of her house.
+Kauders continued her studies in Paris, where she came under the influence of post-impressionism, before returning to Prague to attend the newly founded Ukrainian Art Academy.
+In 1926, she joined Otakar Nejedlý's (1883-1957) landscape class at the Academy of Fine Arts.
+This is where she met and befriended fellow artist Natálie Jahůdková, who almost two decades later would help conceal Kauders' work in the structure of her house.